avatao/blog.avatao.com/_posts/2018-09-27-semancat-versioning.md

 These include stuff like "how are we going to ship our code to customers/clients?" or coming up with a way to distinguish between versions.

 We started working on a thing called "Tutorial Framework" here at Avatao back in 2017.
 This is the framework behind the tutorial challenges on our platform with the "Avatao Tutorials" header up top.
+Try a TFW based challenge [here](https://platform.avatao.com/paths/34773552-4495-4c78-aba5-afc875a47255/challenges/84ae9210-5dce-4f40-a10a-ae188be8c02e).

 Esentially this is a framework developed *for* our challenge developers that provides a robust messaging architecture between frontend and backend, and a set of commonly used components with the APIs to use them.
 These include things like keeping track of user progression, writing instructions to our chat-like messaging component, or executing commands in a terminal visible on the webpage.